Understanding Employment Law: Everything Leaders Need to Know but Were Afraid to Ask

 Handling Employee Conflict

 One of the most volatile areas of being a leader is handling conflict amongst employees who have issues, or employees who are in direct conflict with their manager.
-In this segment of the program we give managers and leaders guidelines on how to handle employee complaints, how to skillfully manage those complaints and how they should involve HR when necessary.
+In this segment of the program, we give managers and leaders guidelines as to how to handle employee complaints, how to skillfully manage those complaints and when and how they should involve HR when necessary.

 The Unpleasant Task of Termination

-Unfortunately there are times when leaders have to perform the unpleasant task of terminating an employee or to inform an employee that there has been layoff and that they are going to have to let them go.
-In this part of the program, we provide specific guidelines for termination, for documentation and for processes to follow in order to reduce or eliminate liability.
+Unfortunately, there are times when leaders have to perform the unpleasant task of terminating an employee for cause, or to inform an employee that there has been a layoff, and that they are being let go.
+In this part of the program, we provide specific guidelines for legally handling termination, for the necessary documentation and for necessary processes they must follow in order to reduce or eliminate liability.

-We wrap of the session with asking each person to create a comprehensive action plan on how they are going to apply what they have learned.
+We wrap up the training session by asking each participant to create a comprehensive action plan on how they are going to apply what they have learned.

 Option #1: One half day program